-Offer plain milk as a drink for morning tea and afternoon tea

-Include cheese on fruit and vegetable platters

-Serve yoghurt or cheese based dips

-Use cottage cheese, cream cheese, ricotta or yoghurt as a spread for baked items such as fruit bread/raisin toast, pancakes, scones Serve main meals with grated cheese or yoghurt.
-Consider adding to mashed potato Serve cheese with wholemeal or grainy crackers, or with pita bread as a snack Replace discretionary dairy food such as cream, ice cream or commercially made frozen yoghurt with healthy dairy/calcium rich alternatives.
-If a child has a cow's milk allergy it's important they're still provided with calcium rich foods.
-In addition to removing the cow's milk product for this child when they are in your care, make sure you also include other calcium-rich foods on the menu, such as: - Soy, rice, oat, nut milk that's been calcium fortified with at least 100mg of calcium per 100ml.
-Check the nutrition information panel on the carton or bottle's label. - Canned fish with soft edible bones, such as salmon and sardines.
-Half a cup of canned salmon provides 400mg of calcium which is the equivalent to 1--1 1⁄2 cups or 250ml of cow's milk. - Tofu and tempeh products Outside School Hours Care Fruit yoghurt popsicles Blend yoghurt (eg. cows natural, soy) with frozen or fresh seasonal fruit and pour into ice cream moulds.
+Serve plain milk, yoghurt, cheese and/or calcium fortified alternatives at morning tea and afternoon tea.
+Offer plain milk as a drink every day.
+Flavoured milk should not be included every day.
+Include cheese with fruit and vegetable platters Serve cheese with wholemeal or grainy crackers, or with pita bread as a snack Serve yoghurt or cheese based dips, such as tzatziki dip.
+Use cottage cheese, cream cheese, ricotta or yoghurt as a spread for baked items such as fruit bread/raisin toast, pancakes, scones Replace discretionary dairy food such as cream, ice cream or commercially made frozen yoghurt with healthy dairy/calcium fortified alternatives.

+Tips If a child has cow's milk allergy, it's important they're provided with calciumfortified alternatives.
+In addition to removing the cow's milk product for this child when they are in your care, make sure you also include other calcium-rich foods on the menu, such as: - Calcium-fortified soy, oat, or almond milk that's been fortified with at least 100mg of calcium per 100ml.
+Check the nutrition information panel on the label.
+Soy milk is best alternative to cow's milk. - Canned fish with soft edible bones, such as salmon and sardines.
+Half a cup of canned salmon provides 400mg of calcium, equivalent to 1-1 1⁄2 cups or 250ml of cow's milk. - Tofu and tempeh products Menu ideas

+Fruit yoghurt popsicles

+Blend yoghurt (eg. cows natural, soy) with frozen or fresh seasonal fruit and pour into ice cream moulds.
 Add an icy pole stick to each mould and freeze.

+Fruit based ideas

+Fruit smoothie

-Fruit smoothie Mix milk of choice (e.g. cows, soy, rice) with yoghurt and fresh or frozen fruit in a blender.
-Spiced apple and ricotta toasties Mix cooked apple, cinnamon and ricotta cheese together.
+Mix milk of choice (e.g. cows, soy, rice) with yoghurt and fresh or frozen fruit in a blender.

+Spiced apple and ricotta toasties

+Mix cooked apple, cinnamon and ricotta cheese together.
 Spoon onto toast and serve or make pockets by spooning onto 10cm wide strips of mountain bread folding into a triangle.
 Oven-bake until the bread is crunchy.

+Yoghurt and fruit salad

+For a quick and easy snack serve natural yoghurt with sliced seasonal fruit.

+Bircher muesli

-Yoghurt and fruit salad For a quick and easy snack serve natural yoghurt with sliced seasonal fruit.
-Bircher muesli This sweet and creamy recipe is ideal for summer menus.
-Combine rolled oats, milk, cinnamon, grated apple, nuts and/or seeds (e.g almonds, pepitas and sunflower seeds if allowed) and cover with orange juice.
-Refrigerate preferably overnight.
-Serve with fruit and yoghurt (e.g, cows natural or soy).
-Soft fruity porridge This makes a delicious wintery treat the kids will love!
+This sweet and creamy recipe is ideal for summer menus.
+Combine rolled oats, milk, cinnamon, grated apple, nuts and/or seeds (almonds, pepitas and sunflower seeds if allowed) and cover with orange juice.
+Refrigerate overnight.
+Serve with fruit and yoghurt (Greek, natural, soy).

+Soft fruity porridge

+This makes a delicious wintery treat the kids will love!
 Over low heat, simmer rolled oats, milk (eg. cows, soy, rice) and spices such as ground cinnamon, nutmeg, ginger and/or cardamon.
 Stir in chopped seasonal fruit such as apples, pears, rhubarb and once soften and the oats have thickened it's ready to serve.

-Rice milk custard This recipe may be suitable for children with various food allergies or intolerances.
+Rice milk custard

+This recipe may be suitable for children with various food allergies or intolerances.